 These two 8-bit register, known as the INTCO and INTC1 registers, control the operation of all interrupts.
 By setting various bits within this register using standard bit manipulation instructions, the enable/disable function of the external and timer interrupts can be independently controlled.
-A master interrupt bit within this register, the EMI bit, acts like a global enable/disable and is used to set all of the interrupt enable bits on or off.
-This bit is cleared when an interrupt routine is entered to disable further interrupt and is set by executing the "RETI" instruction.
+A master interrupt bit within this register, the EMI bit, acts like a global enable/disable and is used to set all of the interrupt routine is entered to disable further interrupt and is set by executing the "RETI" instruction.